Chess Rules in a Flash

 Be Sure Before You Touch that Piece

-LAPOC: When you touch a piece you must move it.
+Chess Rules - When you touch a piece you must move it.
 When you release the piece after moving it, you cannot retract the move

-Chess Rules: When you touch a piece you must move it.
+Chess Rules - When you touch a piece you must move it.
 When you release the piece after moving it, you cannot retract the move

 So long as you first advise your opponent, and only on your turn, you may adjust one or more pieces on their squares.
+Apart from that, if on your move you touch:

 1. one or more of your own pieces, you must move the first piece touched if it is possible to do so;